| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 What is a balanced diet?

-A balanced diet refers to a diet which incorporates the necessary nutrients such as carbohydrates, proteins, fats, vitamins, minerals and water in the right balance to assure that your body remains healthy and operating at the best level.
+A balanced diet, which provides the necessary nutrients such as carbohydrates, proteins, fats, vitamins, minerals and water in the right proportion to assure that your body remains healthy and functioning at the best level.

-In simple words: Balanced diet is to get all the nutrients required for our body to operate efficiently without either over-eating or under-nourishment.
+In simple words: Balanced diet means to get all the nutrients required for proper functioning of the body without either over-eating or under-nourishment.

 What is a balanced daily meal plan & its importance?

-Our body has so many roles to play everyday, repairing of tissues, generating energy and addressing infections.
+The body performs many important functions every day like repairing of tissues, generating energy and addressing infections.
 All these processes are dependent on food acquired nutrients.
 A balanced diet helps to:

 • Check healthy body weight.